sidube2296/project-sortledton/README.md

 ## Status

 #### 13/October/2024
 As of now, we have completed the design phase and identified the core components to implement.
 We have found a C++ implementation of Sortledton from [GitLab](https://gitlab.db.in.tum.de/per.fuchs/sortledton) that will serve as a reference, although we are focusing on the Java implementation.
-Unit and invariant testing will begin after the base implementation is complete
+Unit and invariant testing will begin after the base implementation is complete.